 The Accountability Lab is building a new generation of active citizens and responsible leaders around the world.
 We train, mentor and resource change-makers to strengthen systems of accountability and integrity.
 The Lab is headquartered in Washington, DC and has Network Labs in 9 countries across South Asia, Africa and Latin America.

-As the Finance Manager for AL Global you will be responsible for supporting the Lab to manage all financial and compliance aspects of the work at the headquarters level, as well as providing strategic support and guidance across the countries in which we work as we move through an exciting period of organizational growth.
+As the Senior Finance Officer for AL Global you will be responsible for supporting the Lab to manage all financial and compliance aspects of the work at the headquarters level, as well as providing strategic support and guidance across the countries in which we work as we move through an exciting period of organizational growth.

 Working out of the Lab’s offices at the Open Gov Hub in Washington DC, you will balance day-to-day finance tasks with supporting the team to budget and bid for new opportunities.